core-go/core/README.md

 - StringService
 - ViewService: to get all data, to get data by identity
 - GenericService: to insert, update, save, delete data
-- DiffService: to check differences between 2 models
-- ApprService: to approve or reject the changes
-- ModelBuilder, which is using IdGenerator
-- UniqueValueBuilder

 ## Installation